 Improving the Quality of the Downtown Experience – The Dam removal, along with MWDG’s proposed improvements, dramatically improved the quality of the downtown experience dramatically, providing new economic opportunities and boosting property values in Columbus and neighboring Phenix City, Alabama by:

 - Forming exciting and scenic whitewater rapids within view of new riverside development that already includes retail shops, restaurants, hotels, and luxory loft apartments and condos.

 - Creating a two mile whitewater rafting run that begins and ends in a vibrant and historic mill district, attracting 60,000 to 100,000 visitors per year and, according to a recent economic study, have an annual economic impact of $4 to $7 million.

-- Developing a high quality wave that can support world-class kayaking competitions.
+- Developing a high quality wave that provides high class experiences for kayaking and board surfing enthusiasts.

 Environmental Restoration – The project, currently under construction, makes environmental restoration a priority by:

 - Removing two decommissioned dams that impound water and prevent fish passage.